General Motors 4T60E Transaxle. Honda M4RA FWD Automatic Transaxle.

 This valve is controlled directly by accelerator pedal movement, and is used to determine shift timing and line pressure.
 It is traditionally operated with a separate cable attaching directly to the valve's lever which is then connected to the throttle body.
 A vacuum diaphragm called a modulator can also be used in place of a cable system to control the valve using manifold pressure.
-These are found only on hydraulic shift transmissions.
-Modern transmissions use solenoids to duty cycle the line pressure, eliminating the need for this valve.
+These are found on hydraulic shift transmissions, and primitive electronically-shifted transmissions that still use mechanical pressure controls.
+Nearly all modern automatic transmissions use solenoids to duty cycle the line pressure, eliminating the need for this valve altogether.

 General Motors Valve Body Mounted Throttle Valve

 Also customarily used in hydraulically-shifted transmissions, this valve is responsible for shifting the car once the correct hydraulic pressure is produced.
 It accomplishes this by producing an oil pressure based on engine speed.
 Once the correct speed is reached, this pressure will act to shift gears at the right speed.
-Modern electronic-shift transmissions will use speed sensors and other parameters to shift the car at the desired time.
+The throttle valve will also apply oil pressure to oppose this valve to inhibit or shorten a shift depending on engine load or throttle position.
+Modern electronic-shift transmissions will use speed sensors and other sensor parameters to shift the car at the desired time.